Document issued on: March 10, 2005

 We recommend that the summary report contain the following:

 - A description of the device and its intended use.
-You should also submit an "indications for use" enclosure.2 (Refer to Section 6 for specific information that you should include in the intended use and device description for this type of device.)
+You should also submit an "indications for use" enclosure.2 (Refer to Section 6 for specific information that you should include in the description for this type of device.)

 - A description of the device design.
 We recommend that the description include a complete discussion of the performance specifications and, when appropriate, detailed, labeled drawings of the device.